Lsweetser/Pages/README.md

 # Pages
-This page has been created by me.
+This page has been created by me with help for styling from GPT.